 · A Key Stage 3 scheme of work exploring ‘the Causes and Consequences of the partition of Ireland’.

-· UP Standing: Stories of Courage from Northern Ireland – A DVD, Story Book and Educators’ Guide that focus on stories of people who stood up to violence, prejudice, discrimination and violence in the context of Northern Ireland; and
+· UP Standing: Stories of Courage from Northern Ireland – A DVD, Story Book and Educators’ Guide that focus on stories of people who stood up to violence, prejudice, discrimination and violence in the context of Northern Ireland.
+Watch this video now.

 “Thanks so much for this resource, having taught for almost 14 years, I feel my teaching has really been enhanced by this, adding a fresh, current reality.
 Teacher Feedback on UP Standing Resource